khalid-hussain/shaheen/chap9.md

 make changes to the Emirate of Granada.
 I have already met a few Berber and Hispanian chiefs.
 They haven't specified a very high price for themselves."

-"But who would dare to do anything till Moosa is around?"
+"But who would dare to do anything till Musa is around?"

 "When the time comes, we will deal with him too.
 If those chiefs who Abul Hassan has arrested for treason are set free, then they would prove to be a great support for you."

-"But this won't be possible during Moosa's presence."
+"But this won't be possible during Musa's presence."

 "I think he is your friend."